helix-foundation/currency/contracts/VDF/README.md

  - `x` must be at least 2
  - `y` must be at least 512 bit long
  - `y` must be less than `N`
- - `x` must be probable prime
+ - `x` is not constrained to be probable prime as our system enforces that elsewhere, however proving a non-prime x will not be constrained to the expected time window as expected.

 ### update
 Arguments:
   - `_ubytes` (bytes) - the corresponding proof value u[i], where i = _nextProgress

 The caller calls this function n-1 times.
 If each of these calls is successful, the `isVerified` will return true the last call.
-See the [VDF.js](../../test/VDF.js) for the details on the generation of each value u[i].
-On the final call of `update` it checks for verification and then records and emits an event if successful, then deletes the user's state.
+See the [vdf.js](../../tools/vdf.js) for the details on the generation of each value u[i].
+On the final call of `update` it checks for verification and then records and emits an event if successful, then deletes the user's state as it is no longer needed.

 ### isVerified
 Arguments: